-Deputies may be assigned to multiple special assignments; however, Deputies will be restricted to receiving payment for a maximum of two (2) Special "Assigned" Pay Differentials, equaling no more than seventeen percent (17%), until such time as the Deputy is trained and qualified for Crisis Intervention Training (CIT).
-Once a Deputy is certified and eligible for CIT pay, the employee will be restricted to a maximum of two (2) Special "Assigned" Pay Differentials, equaling no more than seventeen percent (17%), in addition to Crisis Intervention Training (CIT) Pay in this Article.
+Deputies may be assigned to multiple special assignments; however, Deputies will be restricted to receiving payment for a maximum of two (2) Special "Assigned" Pay Differentials, equaling no more than seventeen percent (17%).
 In the case of an employee assigned to multiple special assignments, only the two (2) highest percentage special assignments will be paid (combined maximum of no more than seventeen percent (17%)).
 In addition, Deputies are ineligible to receive the same or similar special pay under both the "assigned" and "per diem" categories.
 Under no circumstances will any Special Pay Differential listed under this Article be combined with Temporary Supervisor Pay (Article 25).